Which major companies are leading the research in blockchain domain?

 – Ather Williams, Head of Global Transaction Services at BOA Merrill Lynch

 Like other financial sector firms, Mastercard understood the flaws and shortcomings of traditional payment services.
-Things like technical or manual error, data compromises, and manipulation are common in current payment systems.
+Things like the technical or manual error, data compromises, and manipulation are common in current payment systems.
 Seeing this, Mastercard has planned to utilize privacy, resistance to manipulation, and decentralised nature of Blockchain in their core systems.

 The company is eagerly working on payment solution through Blockchain platform to enable partner banks and merchants to make cross-border payments faster.
 After the successful testing and validation, Mastercard has introduced a B2B payment service called MasterCard Blockchain API with aims to simplify cross-border payments.